A playlist of actors who sing, singers who act, and those who shouldn’t be as brave

 Priyanka Chopra

 Like Parineeti Chopra and Shraddha Kapoor, Priyanka Chopra is a trained singer.
 Like co-star Farhan Akhtar, she has also attempted a parallel career in music.
-While a couple of her songs made it to Billboard charts, she never quite stood out for her singing despite being able to hold a tune.
+While a couple of her songs made it to Billboard charts, she never quite stood out for her singing despite being able to hold a note.

 Ayushmann Khurrana